Polypants/threejs_tutorial/README.md

 This way, `init()` is called automatically.

-Now that all our variables aren’t in the global scope anymore, we’ll need to pass some of them as parameters to the animate function and modify how the requestAnimationframe callback function is setup. animate( controls, renderer, scene, camera );
+Now that all our variables are not in the global scope, we will need to pass some of them as parameters to the `animate()` function.

+At the end of the `init()` function add the following code.

 ```
-// at the end of the init() function
 animate(controls, renderer, scene, camera);
 ```

+And now modify the `animate()` function to match the following code.

 ```
 function animate(controls, renderer, scene, camera) {